 Visualizing Data in the forms of engaging Reports and informative Graphs is a popular practice in today’s data-driven economy.
 Businesses implement Data Visualization Tools to make information more accessible within the organization.
 This allows employees to support their actions by using factual information instead of relying on assumptions, resulting in an increase in accurate data-driven processes.
 Data Visualization is so crucial to businesses, that organizations today employ people skilled in this field to maintain their position in the market.

 Organizations rely on Google BigQuery’s Data Warehousing capabilities to store and manage their huge datasets.
-This data after analysis presented in appealing visuals forms to the stakeholders and management.
+With BigQuery Visualization Tools, analysts can create interactive dashboards showcasing key metrics and trends.
 Now, there are a number of online Data Visualization Tools available in the market that can integrate well with Google BigQuery.
-This crates a confusion among businesses, as to which tool will suit their needs the most.
+This creates a confusion among businesses, as to which tool will suit their needs the most.

 This article will introduce you to Google BigQuery and explain its key features.
 It will also introduce you to the various BigQuery Data Visualization Tools and discuss them in detail.
 Furthermore it will explain the benefits and limitations of implementing these tools.
 Read along to decide, which Biguery Data Visualization Tool is the right choice for your business!